Alex-Programs/planeGame/README.md

 # Plane Game

-This is a project I undertook over a week and a half of lockdown, learning a lot more of unity.
+This is a project I undertook over a week of lockdown, learning a lot more of unity.
 Warning, though - none of it is object oriented.
 It's a 3D game where you fly about using mouse-aim flight on a multiplayer server (dedicated or self hosted) shooting each other with guns and missiles.

 # What do you do?
 *  Fly about